 Is It Better To Be Bullish or Bearish?

-Most investors are bullish over the long term, meaning they want the stock market to go up in value.
+Most investors are bullish over the long term, meaning they want the stock market to increase value.

 There are sophisticated investors such as hedge funds and institutional investors that made fortunes by taking advantage of bear markets through short selling.

-Paulson’s strategy netted him $15 billion and made him a hedge fund superstar.
+Paulson’s strategy netted $15 billion and made him a hedge fund superstar.